Proof (Intuition)

 View on concept map

 The informal, intuitive sense of why a mathematical statement must be true — the "aha" that precedes and motivates a formal proof.
-Separates math from empirical sciences—we can KNOW, not just believe.
+Developing proof intuition helps you understand not just that something is true but WHY — this deep understanding transfers across problems and is essential for advanced mathematics, theoretical computer science, and rigorous scientific reasoning.

 Definition